 Every season in Paris has its appeal and summer is no exception.
 The summer months are a great time to explore the Parisian outdoors and to linger on its unusually deserted streets and lovely outdoor cafes.
-With the Euro 2016 filling up the city this summer, you’ll be able to experience both the buzz of a big sporting event and the bliss of a quiet picnic in the park.
 Whatever your Paris-bound heart desires, our insider tips have you covered.

 1. Set up shop on a “terrasse”